yashgami15/Number-Guessing-Game/README.md

-# Number-Gusseing-Game
+# Number-Guessing-Game

-This project is a Java Console Application for Number Guseeing Game
+This project is a Java Console Application for Number Guessing Game

 ## Introduction

 A number guessing game is a simple guessing game where a user is supposed to guess a number between 0 and 9.
-If the user guesses the exact Number then the user win the game otherwise user loses the game
+If the user guesses the exact Number then the user wins the game otherwise user loses the game

 ## Functionalities